 Many leaders treat forecasting as a purely mathematical exercise, forgetting the human and market dynamics that influence every deal.
 This can lead to overconfidence in historical data or a blind spot for emerging industry trends.
 Avoiding these pitfalls is about building a stronger, more resilient forecasting muscle.
 It means looking beyond the obvious numbers and embracing a more holistic view of your business and the market.
 When you get this right, your forecast transforms from a simple report into a strategic asset that aligns your entire organization.
 Let’s walk through the four biggest mistakes we see teams make and how you can steer clear of them.

-Relying Too Heavily on Past Data
+Relying Only on Historical Data

 Using historical performance as a baseline is a solid start, but it’s a mistake to treat it as the absolute truth.
 Your past success doesn't guarantee future results, especially in a fast-moving tech landscape.
 As one guide on forecasting puts it, "Just because something happened before doesn't mean it will happen again."
 Your product evolves, new competitors emerge, and your ideal customer profile might shift.
 Solely relying on last year's numbers ignores the current reality of your sales pipeline and the deals your team is actively working.
 Instead, use historical data as one input among many, balancing it with real-time pipeline metrics and qualitative insights from your sales reps.